 The answer couldn’t be more tantalizing — and the cause of excitement and consternation in the global wheat community.

-Using a comparative genomics approach, Melania Figueroa and her collaborators at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia have uncovered the novel truth that somatic hybridisation was involved in the creation of Ug99 — that two donor nuclei came together.
+Using a comparative genomics approach, Melania Figueroa and her collaborators, led by Dr. Peter Dodds, at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia have uncovered the novel truth that somatic hybridisation was involved in the creation of Ug99 — that two donor nuclei came together.

 The article, "Emergence of the Ug99 lineage of the wheat stem rust pathogen through somatic hybridisation" was published in Nature Communications in November 2019.